Domestic Dreamboat

 • ½ pound extra lean ground beef or ground turkey (see note)

-• 3 medium red potatoes cut into ½ inch pieces (about 2 cups)
+• 3 medium russet or yellow potatoes peeled and cut into ½ inch pieces (about 2 cups)

 • 3 Tablespoons dill pickle brine